tiepdotme/redant-home/services/solve-performance-problems.md

 cta_button_title: Book your Performance Review
 service_title: Performance Review
 service_bulletpoints:
-- We will review your existing code, technical processes and run tests and give you insight into the issues.
+- We will review your existing code, technical processes and run tests to give you insight into the issues.
 - We will discuss architecture, security, best practices, tech debt, test coverage and reliability.